kiyoon/version-pioneer/README.md

 **🧗🏽  Version-Pioneer is a general-purpose Versioneer that works with any language and any build system.**

 - **Highly customisable**: It's a easy-to-read script.
 Literally a simple python script which you can customise version format or anything as you need.
-- Runs with Python 3.8+
+- Runs with Python 3.9+
+    - (Python 3.8 works if you just use the _version.py script, not with the package / CLI).
 - No dependencies like package, config file etc. It runs with one python file.
 - Works with any build backend with hooks.
 - Works with any language, not just Python.